hydro-informatics/hydropy.github.io/_sources/get-started/others.md

 (install-tex)=
-## LaTex & TexStudio
+## LaTeX & TeXstudio

 TeXStudio is a graphical editor designed to help you write and organize LaTeX code with features like syntax highlighting, spell checking, auto-completion, and an integrated viewer.
 In addition, a TeX distribution such as [TeX Live](https://tug.org/texlive/) (Linux preference) or [MiKTeX](https://miktex.org/) (Windows preference) is required, since these are the actual LaTeX compilers that provide the packages and fonts needed to transform a `.tex` source file into a PDF document.
-Both an editor (that is, TexStudio) and a TeX distribution are required, because the editor alone cannot compile the code, and the distribution alone does not provide an integrated environment for writing and managing LaTeX documents.
+Both an editor (that is, TeXstudio) and a TeX distribution are required, because the editor alone cannot compile the code, and the distribution alone does not provide an integrated environment for writing and managing LaTeX documents.
 Therefore, before installing the graphical LaTeX editor, be sure to install a TeX distribution -- the LaTeX editor will try to find the installed TeX distribution during its own installation (next step).

 `````{admonition} LaTeX package installation